-Technology is used in a variety of sectors within a business.
-Some might argue it is used in every sector!
-As technology changes, organizational leaders are finding new ways to leverage their tools in order to increase efficiencies and keep up with industry trends.
-Today, we have broken down 5 upcoming technological trends that we see as factors that will continue to impact businesses in the future.
+As technology changes, business owners are finding new ways to use tools to increase efficiencies and keep up with industry trends.
+Today, we highlight five technological trends that will continue to impact your business today and in the future.

-Often, it is these devices that have many “work -in-progress” documents with important information.
-Therefore, backing up your endpoints is a significant step.
-Many cyberattacks are executed on these devices through ransomware and phishing attacks.
+Cybercriminals execute cyberattacks on these devices through ransomware and phishing attacks.
 In order for the attacker to be successful, a member from the organization must follow the attacker’s request.
 Your network may be secure, but if employees don’t know how to spot signs of a cyberattack your organization could still fall victim.
-The implementation of employee training is the first and most important step to educating your staff on the subject.
+Implementing employee training is the first step to educating your staff on the subject.

-It has been predicted that organizations will also be increasing their budget and having a larger focus on network security monitoring and threat detection.
+Experts expect that organizations will also be increasing their budget and focusing on network security monitoring and threat detection.
 A network monitoring system includes the collection and analysis of warning signs that can detect and immediately respond to any cyber intrusions.

-4. The 5G Era: 5G is the fifth generation of cellular capability.
-Many say that 5G is still at its beginning stages, but in the next year we are expected to see many more 5G devices launch.
+5G is the fifth generation of cellular capability.
+While 5G is still in its infancy, we’re expecting to see many more 5G devices launch.
 This means that businesses need to start considering the implications.

-When organizational leaders discuss 5G most talk about gigabit speed.
-With this increase in speed, one of the most common transformations will be in reducing communication delays.
-Businesses that rely on IoT (Internet of Things) technology will also see improvements as it will be easier and faster to connect multiple devices in order to provide insight into data about business operations.
+When business owners discuss 5G, most talk about speed.
+With this increase in speed, one of the most common transformations will be reducing communication delays.
+Businesses that rely on IoT (Internet of Things) technology will also see improvements.
+With 5G, it will be easier and faster to connect multiple devices to provide insight into data about business operations.
 5G will also allow for a leap forward with applications that use Artificial Intelligence or Augmented Reality.
-Currently, these types of technology need a Wi-Fi connection, but with 5G these tools will be much more accessible and greatly expand what businesses can do.
+Currently, these types of technology need a Wi-Fi connection, but with 5G these tools will be much more accessible and can greatly expand what businesses can do.